book-of-mormon-heartland/sacred-records-mobile/README.md

 version of the google client.
 It should already be a match.
 But interesting to see that if it does not work, that could be a reason.

+Libraries used in the application:

+npm i @react-native-google-signin/google-signin
+npm install react-native-keychain